Ancient Origins

 What the show claims: The show (Seasons 3, 7, and 17) presents Sacsayhuaman's largest blocks as beyond the capacity of Inca engineering.
 Some theorists claim the stones appear to have been "softened" or "melted" — that the precision of fit suggests the rock was worked in a plastic state.
 The zigzag design, they argue, encoded alien knowledge.

 What archaeology says: Spanish chronicles written during the conquest describe Inca construction methods in detail.
-Blocks were quarried, shaped with stone and bronze tools, moved on log rollers and earthen ramps by organized labor forces that could number in the thousands.
-The precision of fit, while extraordinary, is entirely consistent with the documented Inca practice of grinding and fitting stones against each other until they matched.
-There is no evidence of vitrification or heat treatment.
+Blocks were quarried, shaped with stone and bronze tools, moved on log rollers and earthen ramps by organized labor forces that could number in the thousands, then ground and fitted against each other until they matched.
+No evidence of vitrification or heat treatment has turned up.
+And yet knowing the method barely dents the awe — that a fit this exact was achieved by grinding 100-ton stones against one another, by hand, is almost harder to believe than the "melted rock" story it replaces.

 4. Ollantaytambo — Peru